AnkitaSood/nx-heroes/demo/libs/tour-of-heroes/feature-add-hero/README.md

-# tour-of-heroes-feature-add-hero
+# feature-add-hero

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test tour-of-heroes-feature-add-hero` to execute the unit tests.
+Run `nx test feature-add-hero` to execute the unit tests.